iteravirgo/bcsitera.github.io/apps/credit-check/docs/en-US/help.md

 •	Add additional Credit limit with a time limit.
 •	Exclude overdue invoices.

-## Settings
+## Installation
-Open Extension Management and check if extension named ’BCS Itera Credit Check’ is installed.
-If not, please contact BCS Itera AS.
+Open Extension Management and check if extension named ’Extended Credit Check’ is installed.
+If not, please install it from AppSource or contact BCS Itera AS.

 ### Sales & Receivables settings.
 On Sales & Receivables Setup page on ’Credit Warning’ field the option has to be „Both Warnings“